Acurbbb/SIMPLE/README.md

 ## Usage

-The data processing and image reconstruction are two standalone parts.
+The data processing and image reconstruction are in two standalone parts.
 The later reconstruction part can be executed without running the first part of processing as the list-mode data is supplied.

 ### Source data